Studying online

 AvailabilityLocationMode

-Not available in 2024UWA (Perth)Face to face
+Not available in 2025UWA (Perth)Face to face

 Outcomes

-Students are able to (1) demonstrate knowledge at an advanced level of (a) the purpose of the laws which govern employment; (b) the common law and statutory laws (both state and federal) which regulate the legal rights and responsibilities of employers and employees; (c) the classification of different forms of work relationships; (2) demonstrate the ability to identify and apply relevant legal rules and principles in circumstances involving (a) the lawful termination of contracts of employment; and (b) the wrongful termination of contracts of employment; (3) understand and apply, at an advanced level, (a) the statutory actions and forms of relief available to employees whose employment has been terminated unfairly; and (b) the statutory actions and forms of relief available to employees whose employment has been terminated for proscribed reasons ('unlawfully'); (4) demonstrate (a) the ability to reflect upon and respond to ethical issues arising in the employment context, including unlawful discrimination, bullying and harassment in connection with employment and (b) a developing ability to demonstrate professional judgment; and (5) identify, research, evaluate and synthesise legal problems and conflicts arising in employment law; and recognise and articulate the complex policy issues associated with employment relationships.
+Students are able to (1) demonstrate knowledge at an advanced level of (a) the purpose of the laws which govern employment; (b) the common law and statutory laws (both state and federal) which regulate the legal rights and responsibilities of employers and employees; (c) the classification of different forms of work relationships; (2) demonstrate the ability to identify and apply relevant legal rules and principles in circumstances involving (a) the lawful termination of contracts of employment; and (b) the wrongful termination of contracts of employment; (3) understand and apply, at an advanced level, (a) the statutory actions and forms of relief available to employees whose employment has been terminated unfairly; and (b) the statutory actions and forms of relief available to employees whose employment has been terminated for proscribed reasons ('unlawfully') or whose workplace rights have been otherwise infringed; (4) demonstrate (a) the ability to reflect upon and respond to ethical issues arising in the employment context, including unlawful discrimination, bullying and harassment in connection with employment and (b) a developing ability to demonstrate professional judgment; and (5) identify, research, evaluate and synthesise legal problems and conflicts arising in employment law; and recognise and articulate the complex policy issues associated with employment relationships.

 Assessment